 1. Stop talking and start listening

 Years ago, I got a great piece of advice from a leading sales expert.
 “Customers will tell you how they want to buy from you – your job is to let them”.
 This really made me think and completely changed the way I approach sales conversations.
 It also dramatically increased my conversion rate.

 Put simply, let your customer talk.
-Ask some leading questions and they will tell you the problem they need solved.
-Most will also have some idea on what the solution may be.
-Your job is to mold their “idea” of the solution with your service offering.
+Ask some leading questions and they will tell you the problem they need to be solved.
+Most will also have some idea of what the solution may be.
+Your job is to mould their “idea” of the solution with your service offering.
 When they tell you how they want to buy, and it matches your solution – you’ll convert more sales.